 *The GMC describes human factors as 'a social science which studies and attempts to optimise the interactions of humans, technology and the environment at work.
 It is a standard tool of safety investigation and improvement in several industries such as civil aviation, nuclear power and military planning which seek to balance high risk and high reliability.'

-This guidance was correct at publication 10/10/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 10/10/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.